-The Dwarf Seahorse (Hippocampus zosterae) is considered the slowest fish in existence (by the way, starfish are not actually fish).
-They are also one of the world’s smallest seahorses, at about 1 inch in length.
+The Dwarf Seahorse (Hippocampus zosterae) is considered the slowest fish in existence (by the way, starfish are not fish).
+They are also one of the world’s tiniest seahorses, about 1 inch in length.

 This species inhabits grassy seabeds of the Gulf Coast, the Caribbean, and the eastern coast of Florida.
 They swim by propelling themselves with their dorsal fins and steering with their pectoral fins.
 This results in an upright mobile position, one that is used to eat copepods, small shrimp, and very tiny fish.

-Mating behaviors are like many seahorse species, in which fertilized eggs are kept inside the male’s pouch to brood for a period of 11 days.
-The Dwarf Seahorse lives among floating vegetation and can afford to travel at slow speeds about 0.0015 km/hour (.00093 miles per hour).
+Mating behaviors are like many seahorse species, in which fertilized eggs are kept inside the male’s pouch to brood for 11 days.
+The Dwarf Seahorse lives among floating vegetation and can afford to travel at slow speeds, about 0.0015 km/hour (.00093 miles per hour).

 1. Sea Anemones